M142 HIMARS: Ukraine

 HIMARS has been used to strike Russian troop concentrations with GMLRS.
 Groups of Russian troops out in the open have been killed in these strikes, with a strike in February 2024 killing up to 65 Russian soldiers.
 HIMARS has also been used to strike Russian troop concentrations in hard cover, with a HIMARS strike on a Russian base in Makiivka killing 89 Russian soldiers on the admission of the Russian government, although BBC News Russian claimed at least 139 dead Russian soldiers.

 On 5 May 2023, it was reported that Russia was able to jam GMLRS rockets' GPS guidance system, making strikes less precise.
 In addition to GPS guidance, GMLRS rockets have an inertial navigation system which, by definition, cannot be jammed, but it is less precise alone than when it is coupled with GPS guidance.

 On 10 February 2024, two Ukrainian HIMARS systems were seen arriving onboard an Antonov Airlines An-124-100M at Harrisburg International Airport in Pennsylvania.
 Both systems appeared damaged, with one having cracked windows in the crew compartment, and the other missing its front right wheel.

 On 5 March 2024, a Ukrainian HIMARS system was destroyed for the first confirmed time, after being tracked by a Russian drone and targeted with a missile near Nykanorivka, Donetsk Oblast.
 On 15 August 2024, the second confirmed loss of a HIMARS system occurred in the Sumy region, making the total loss to two destroyed and two damaged.

 In June 2024, after Ukraine was given permission to use GMLRS on internationally recognized Russian territory, HIMARS strikes destroyed and damaged launchers along with other components of the Russian long-range S-300/S-400 surface-to-air missile system in Belgorod region of Russia.
 On 9 August 2024, HIMARS destroyed a convoy of Russian troops in the Kursk Oblast of Russia, with Russian milbloggers acknowledging the attack and calling for punishment of Russian commanders.
 Drone video of the HIMARS strike subsequently emerged, showing the Russian convoy being struck with GMLRS, numerous Russian vehicles being destroyed, and Russian troops fleeing the convoy.

 In May 2025, a HIMARS system was destroyed by an Unmanned Aerial Vehicle (UAV) attack.
 The Polish publication notes that unlike the other confirmed cases of the HIMARS system being hit by missiles, this is the first documented case of destruction by a first-person view (FPV) drone.

 On 21 May 2025, it was reported that a Ukrainian HIMARS rocket launcher had recently been destroyed just 10 kilometers from the frontline near Chasiv Yar in Donetsk Oblast by a Russian drone operated by Rubicon—an elite unmanned aerial unit.

 On 28 September 2025, Ukraine's HIMARS struck the Belgorod thermal power plant, causing a "complete power outage" in Belgorod and surrounding areas.

-Exercises

-HIMARS is regularly deployed within Australia during Exercise Talisman Sabre, and in 2025 a U.S. Army system was deployed to Christmas Island.
+As of March 2026, four HIMARS system have been destroyed and another four damaged.